 Saving a notebook

-Then the file on disk is de-localized (copied) to your workspace bucket by a Jupyter extension.
+Then, the file on disk is delocalized (copied) to your Workspace bucket by a Jupyter extension.

-Editing a notebook
+Editing a notebook (i.e., ipynb file)

-While there are unsaved changes, Jupyter displays a notification:
+While there are unsaved changes, Jupyter displays a notification.

-When Terra autosaves changes, you will see this notification:
+When Terra autosaves changes, you will see this notification.

-Analysis outputs done in a Jupyter notebook are not saved to disk or copied to Cloud Storage until you explicitly save them.
+Analysis outputs generated in a Jupyter Notebook are not copied to Workspace Cloud Storage (Google Bucket) until you explicitly save them.

 Installing software and dependencies